 “Being able to say what you want and make a living doing it.
 Living on your own terms.
 I think about money, but I don’t worry about money.
 That’s something that’s been years in the making.
 You have peaks and valleys in your career.
 The work I put in has been paying off and has lead to opportunities.
 I can say now that money is something I don’t worry about.
 If you can make a living doing what you love, saying what you want to say, take care of your family, and come home to a house to people that love you outside of what you do, what more can you ask for?
 I tell young guys all the time, music is not going to save you.
 It can change your life, but it’s not going to save your life.
 If you use it properly, it can be a tool to help your family out of a difficult situation.
 It can help take care of your kids.
 It can provide you with income to help you handle what’s going on in your life.
 But once you step off that stage, step out of that recording both, you still have to be you.
 There’s a difference between your persona and your identity.
 Outside of the music, outside of the job you have to ask who am I?
 It can not be your job.
 If it is you’ll be torn to fucking pieces.
 You have to have something that grounds you.”

 He’s right.
 Music is not going to save your life.
-It can be fulfilling, and it can be rewarding, but it won’t take your soul completely out of the furnace.
+It can be fulfilling, and it can be rewarding, but it won’t take your soul entirely out of the furnace.
 I see it in many artists—I see it in myself—the aches and pains that come with losing a sense of self because of work.

 Chase your dreams, conquer your goals, but don’t be defined by your work.
-Don’t be defined by your career.
+Don’t be identified by your career.
 Phonte is living proof that you can figure it out later on in life.
-Just have the courage to turn the doorknob if you really want to see what’s on the other side.
+Just have the courage to turn the doorknob if you want to see what’s on the other side.

 By Yoh, aka Yohtigallo, aka @Yoh31